Patterns of the $V_2$-polynomial of knots: Abstract

 \section{Abstract}

-Recently, Kashaev and the first author defined a sequence $V_n$ of 2-variable knot polynomials with integer coefficients, coming from the $R$-matrix of a rank 2 Nichols algebra, the first polynomial been identified with the Links--Gould polynomial.
-In this note we present the results of the computation of the $V_n$ polynomials for $n=1,2,3,4$ and discover applications and emerging patterns, including the genus bound for $V_2$ being an equality for all 1701936 knots with at most 16 crossings, as well as unexpected Conway mutations that seem undetected by the $V_n$-polynomials as well as by Heegaard Floer Homology and Khovanov Homology.
+Recently, Kashaev and the first author constructed an $R$-matrix from a Nichols algebra with an automorphism, that leads, via the Reshetikhin--Turaev functor, to a multivariable polynomial invariant of knots.
+Applying this to a rank 2 Nichols algebra, results in a sequence $V_n$ of 2-variable knot polynomials with integer coefficients, the first polynomial been identified with the Links--Gould polynomial.
+In this note we present the results of the computation of the $V_n$-polynomials for $n=1,2,3,4$.
+This leads to the discovery of emerging patterns, including the genus bound for $V_2$ being an equality for all 352.2 million knots with at most $19$ crossings, as well as unexpected Conway mutations that seem undetected by the $V_n$-polynomials as well as by Heegaard Floer Homology and Khovanov Homology.

 {

 }